animal-tree/Writing-stuff/Stuff59-quackery.md

 <br>

 > Utility depends on truth.
 Truth doesn’t always depend on utility.
-(Unless the truth is about the utility of something).
+(Unless the truth is about the utility of something).<br>
+>  &ensp;  — on the necessity of prediction

 <br>